-Students must apply to the Presidential Scholarship Competition (PSC) to be considered.
-The top 21 students in the PSC receive $23,000 full-ride scholarship for a maximum of four years or 124 credits if they meet the renewal criteria.
+Students must apply for the Presidential Scholarship and visit campus to be considered.
+The top 21 students in the PSC receive $23,700 full-ride scholarship for a maximum of four years or 124 credits if they meet the renewal criteria.
 To keep this scholarship, you must be enrolled in 15 credits each semester, maintain a 3.5 GPA, meet SAP,* and live in EMU's residence halls all four years.